toddflan/autonobot-tutorials/neural-nets-wiki.md

 ![NN Structure](images/nnStructure.png)
 * image from https://towardsdatascience.com/designing-your-neural-networks-a5e4617027ed

 Neural networks are made up of nodes that follow the structure shown below.
+Every circle in the above diagram, except those in the input layer, are nodes.

 ![NN Node](images/nnNode.png)